jupyterlab/jupyterlab-desktop/user-guide.md

   %pip install scikit-learn
   ```
 - In order to use the newly installed package you need to restart your active notebook's kernel or create a new notebook
+- If you install a new JupyterLab extension with UI components, then you will need to create a new session for changes to take effect

 # Uninstalling JupyterLab Desktop